 Admission Requirements

-Students must have either sophomore or junior standing, have officially declared a major, and have a minimum GPA of 2.5.
+Students must have either sophomore or junior standing, have officially declared a major, and have a minimum overall GPA of 2.5.

 Curriculum

 Goals for the program and student learning outcomes: (1) Program goals are very broad statements about what the program is intended to achieve, including what kinds of graduates will be produced.
 (2) Student learning outcomes are more specific statements that are related to the program goals but that more narrowly identify what students will know and be able to do upon successful completion of the program.